Cryosurgery Procedure in Melbourne

 Cryosurgery is a non-surgical procedure that involves applying cold liquid nitrogen or argon gas to an affected area, creating a localised frostbite that kills cancer cells or abnormal tissues.
 This minimally invasive procedure is commonly used to treat skin conditions, certain types of cancers, and other localised medical issues.

-At Manningham, we are dedicated to providing personalised care and skin services, ensuring that each patient receives the most effective treatment tailored to their specific needs.
+Your doctors are dedicated to providing personalised care and skin services, ensuring that each patient receives the most effective treatment tailored to their specific needs.

 What Cryosurgery Is Used For?